 NY State School Tax Relief program provides reductions from school property taxes for owner-occupied, primary residences such as homes, condominiums, cooperative apartments, mobile homes and farm homes.
 New Yorkers who own and live in their one-, two-, or three-family home, condominium, cooperative apartment, mobile home or farm home are eligible for a partial exemption on their primary residence.

 There are two parts to the STAR program: the “Enhanced” STAR exemption and the “Basic” STAR exemption.

-Senior citizens, ages 65 years or older, with combined incomes that do not exceed $79,050 may qualify for a greater (“enhanced”) exemption.
-The property must be owned by a husband and wife, or by siblings, with only one of the being at least 65 years if age by December 31st of the year in which the exemption will begin, and have a combined income of no more than $79,050.
+Senior citizens, ages 65 years or older, with combined incomes that do not exceed $90,550 may qualify for a greater (“enhanced”) exemption.
+The property must be owned by a husband and wife, or by siblings, with only one of them being at least 65 years 0f age by December 31st of the year in which the exemption will begin, and have a combined income of no more than $90,550.

-All other New Yorkers who own and live in their one-, two-, or three-family home, condominium, cooperative apartment, mobile home or farm home also are eligible for a STAR exemption on their primary residence, regardless of their age.
+All other New Yorkers who own and live in their one, two, or three-family home, condominium, cooperative apartment, mobile home or farm home also are eligible for a STAR exemption on their primary residence, regardless of their age.
 The combine income of all owners and spouses must be less than $500,000.

 Real Property Tax Law, Section 458, provides a partial property tax exemption to those homeowners meeting qualifying veterans criteria, for example, service in the military or certain other persons designated in the Real Property Tax Law.

 Proof of service must be provided when applying in addition to proof of ownership of the property being claimed for exemption.
 Exemptions are granted only for portions of property used for primary residence purposes.
 Applications must be submitted by no later than May 1st of each year.

 For more information, go to the CMV Veterans Service Agency.